makedede/MEFNet/README.md

 ```

 ## Acknowledgment
-We want to thank Huikai Wu for his implementation of [Fast End-to-End Trainable Guided Filter](https://github.com/wuhuikai/DeepGuidedFilter) in Pytorch.
+The authors would like to thank Huikai Wu for his implementation of [Fast End-to-End Trainable Guided Filter](https://github.com/wuhuikai/DeepGuidedFilter) in Pytorch.